 If you’re not familiar with how to transcribe material (and most people aren’t — there are a lot of specialized rules and conventions that need to be learned), check out the Transcribe Anywhere online course.
 It will teach you the fundamental and advanced topics you need to understand how to make a living with this highly sought-after talent.

 Tutoring and teaching children can be one of the more rewarding jobs on this list.
-The web has given rise to at least two new services that allow you to do this relatively easily.
-VIPKid and Outschool both allow you to register to teach youngsters on the internet.
+The web has given rise to new services that allow you to do this relatively easily.
+Platforms like VIPKid, TutorMe, Tutor.com, and Outschool allow you to register to teach youngsters on the Internet.
 Of course, you’ll need to pass a background check and demonstrate that you meet their other requirements.

 Developing websites for clients is a gig with extraordinary potential.
 Talented and efficient web developers can make a fortune creating websites, especially when those clients are corporate entities with big online marketing budgets.